How Do I Test Backups?

 I recommend restoring a single file.

-Exactly how to do this varies depending on the backup program you’re running, but the scenario is the same: delete or rename an unimportant file on your hard disk and go through the steps for your backup program to restore the file from a backup.
+Exactly how to do this depends on the backup program you’re running, but the scenario is the same: delete or rename an unimportant file on your hard disk and go through the steps for your backup program to restore the file from a backup.

 You shouldn’t need to boot from the rescue media.
-This is something you should be able to do by running the backup software and using it to extract individual files from wherever your backups are stored.
+Extracting a file is something you should be able to do by running the backup software and using it to extract individual files from wherever your backups are stored.

-If you fail, however, you know you need to revisit how you’re backing up to make sure you’re backing up what you need in the appropriate way.
+If you fail, however, you know you need to revisit how you’re backing up.

 3. Check the image